hack-for-houston/hfhsite/README.md

 1. Set up your Analytics Tracking ID in _config.yml.
 2. Remove {% comment %} and {% endcomment %} tags in the default.html file in layouts directory.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/samanyougarg/hanuman.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-To submit a pull request -

-1. Fork/clone the repository.
-2. Develop.
-3. Create a new branch from the master branch.
-4. Open a pull request on Github describing what was fixed or added.

 ## Thanks
-Hanuman is based on [amplify](https://github.com/ageitgey/amplify) jekyll theme.
+This website is based on [Hanuman](https://github.com/samanyougarg/hanuman) jekyll theme.
 Thank You.

 ## License